 Paper returns are processed manually, which usually takes between four and six weeks.
 In 2017, the IRS warned taxpayers of delays in processing paper returns, suggesting that the minimum turnaround time could be as long as seven weeks.

-Use TurboTax's Where's My Refund tracker to check the efile status of your federal tax return and how to check the tax refund status directly with the IRS.
+Use TurboTax's Where's My Refund tracker to check the status of your federal tax return and tax refund directly with the IRS.

 Get every deduction